Euro zone lending improves further in November

 Growth in M3, which includes items such as deposits with a longer maturity, holdings in money market funds and some debt securities, was 5.1 percent in November.

-This result compares unfavorably with 5.3 percent growth in October and is also lower than analysts polled by Reuters had expected.
+This result compares unfavourably with 5.3 percent growth in October and is also lower than analysts polled by Reuters had expected.

 (Reporting by John O'Donnell and Kirsti Knolle; Editing by Alison Williams)